Timofey Pylaev, IBPPM RAS, Saratov, Russia

 Dr. Timofey Evgen'evich Pylaev

-IBPPM RAS, PhD, research assistant in Lab of Nanobiotechnology, IBPPM RAS
+IBPPM RAS, PhD, Researcher in Lab of Nanobiotechnology, IBPPM RAS